StMartin81/xdma/README.md

 dkms install -m xdma -v 2018.3.50
 ```

-The driver can then be remove with the following commands:
+The driver can then be removed with the following commands:
 ```
 dkms remove -m xdma/2018.3.50 --all
 ```